liballeg/allegro5/readme_a5.txt

 If you have problems, send and email to the alleg-developers list or directly to Trent Gamblin @ trent2@gamblin.ca, and we may be able to debug it further.

-Do *not* run `fix.bat`!
-It is no longer needed and will lead to errors.